kratsg/optimization/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Optimization - A PyRoot Codebase

-## Introduction

-This tool allows you to take a series of ROOT ntuples, signal & background, apply a lot of cuts automatically, and figure out the most optimal selections to maximize significance.
-It comes packed with a lot of features

-- generator script to create, what we call, a supercuts file containing all the rules to tell the script what cuts to apply and on which branches
-- optimization script which will take your signal, background, & supercuts; run them all; and output a sorted list of optimal cuts\*
-- hash look up script to reverse-engineer the cut for a given hash when you supply the supercuts file

-\**Note*: as part of making the script run as fast as possible, I try to maintain a low memory profile.
-It will only pull (load) branches from your ttrees that you plan to make cuts on.
-It will also not store (or remember) the cut used to create a significance value.
-Instead, we compute a 32-bit hash which is used to encode the cuts, and a way to "decode" the hash is also provided.

 ## Major Dependencies
  - [PyROOT](https://root.cern.ch/drupal/content/pyroot) (which technically requires ROOT)